Should We Keep an Eye on the Upside Potential of the Swiss Franc, Which Has Risen Against the Yen?

 - UK Services PMI

-In yesterday's U.S. currency market, the Canadian dollar was the second-strongest currency after the U.S. dollar.
+In the U.S. currency market the previous day, the Canadian dollar was the second-strongest currency after the U.S. dollar.
 The CAD/JPY pair rose from 106.925 to 107.952.The price rose along the +2σ line of the hourly Bollinger Bands.
-On the 4-hour chart, the price broke above the upper resistance zone formed by the 200-SMA without stalling, and on the daily chart, the RSI rose from 48 to 60.
-The 20-MA is acting as support, and the price is currently trending upward.
+On the 4-hour chart, the price broke above the upper resistance zone formed by the 200 SMA without stalling, and on the daily chart, the RSI rose from 48 to 60.
+The 20-period moving average is acting as support, and the price is currently trending upward.